-SA objectives Proposed monitoring indicators Mitigation 2.
-Housing: To ensure that the District's housing needs are met.
-Average house prices.
+SA objectives Proposed monitoring indicators Mitigation Housing: To ensure that the District's housing needs are met.
+Output Description: Descriptio Average house prices.
 Number of affordable dwelling completions.
 Annual dwelling completions.
 Population projections and forecasts.
 Percentage reduction of unfit/non-decent homes.
 No of permanent pitches for gypsies and travellers permitted.
 Quantum of new self-build housing.
 Mix of new housing delivered.
-Policy ST1: Bassetlaw's Spatial Strategy makes provision for a minimum of 10,638 dwellings over the duration of the Local Plan, meeting the identified local needs.
+Policy ST1: Bassetlaw's Spatial Strategy makes provision for a minimum of 10,476 dwellings over the duration of the Local Plan, meeting the identified local needs.
 Policy ST15: Provision of Land for Housing outlines provision for approximately 3,334 dwellings over the duration of the Local Plan, meeting the identified local needs.
 Policy ST29: Affordable Housing requires that schemes of ten or more residential units, or that are more than 0.5ha in size, should provide affordable housing in line with the specified requirements.
 Policy ST30: Housing Mix requires that new housing developments deliver an appropriate mix of housing tenures, types and sizes.
 Policy ST31: Specialist Housing specifically seeks to address the issue of specialist housing provision.
 Policy ST32: Sites for Gypsies, Travellers and Travelling Showpeople seeks to establish or re-establish pitches/yards on vacant plots within a number of existing sites.
 In addition, a number of policies include criteria that relate to ensuring sufficient housing provision, such as Policy 33: Houses in Multiple Occupation (HMO) and Policy 34: Agricultural and Forestry Workers Dwellings and Policy ST35: Design Quality.
-3. Economy and Skills: To promote a strong economy which offers high quality local employment opportunities.
+Economy and Skills: To promote a strong economy which offers high quality local employment opportunities.
 Total floorspace (sqm) developed for economic purposes.
 Employment land availability.
 Typical amount of job creation (jobs per ha) within different use classes.
-Percentage change and comparison in the total number of VAT registered businesses in the area.
-Policy ST1: Bassetlaw's Spatial Strategy makes provision for a total of at least 287ha of employment land.
+Policy ST1: Bassetlaw's Spatial Strategy makes provision for a total of at least 314ha of employment land.
 Policy ST5: Worksop Central Area seeks to support the diversification and regeneration of the town centre, which is expected to boost its vitality and viability.